 - Individuals who currently hold an entry-level IT job, participate in an IT internship, or actively apply for an entry-level IT job.

 - Individuals who fully intend to make IT their full-time professional career.

 At this time, our scholarships are available to anyone.
 However, there are currently restrictions on airfare coverage for non-US applicants, who should be prepared to cover their own airfare to the event.

-While the main goal of the OnRamp Track is to bootstrap individuals into the tools and technologies of our trade, it has a secondary goal of connecting them with our community, and helping them build new and lifelong personal connections.
+While the primary goal of the OnRamp Track is to bootstrap individuals into the tools and technologies of our trade, it has a secondary goal of connecting them with our community and helping them build new and lifelong personal connections.
 To this end, OnRamp participants (whether attending on a scholarship or not) can opt-in to be paired with an experienced buddy at the event.
 This gives them someone to bounce technical questions off of, but also someone who can help introduce them to the community and help them begin building a personal network that will serve their entire IT career.